-A World Class School that provides a quality education in which students are encouraged to be creative, entrepreneurial and innovative young people with 21stCentury skills through collaboration where outstanding teachers are leaders in learning.
+A World Class School that provides an outstanding education in which students build the best version of themselves through personalised educational pathways to become creative, mindful, entrepreneurial and innovative young people with future skills.
+And where outstanding teachers are collaborative leaders in learning.
+The school promotes and supports self-awareness, quality feedback and the celebration of excellence.